Kaltura Capture - Recording your screen or webcam with Kaltura Capture from Kaltura MediaSpace

 If your computer goes to sleep while Kaltura Capture is running and is woken back up, Kaltura Capture will re-initialize and appear to launch again.
 As described above in Changing your Kaltura Capture settings you can also set Kaltura Capture to auto-minimize when you start a recording.

 - Windows: Click the up carat ( ^ ) in the lower right of the Windows tray to display the Windows notification area - historically known as the system tray.
 This will display icons for applications that are currently running including Kaltura Capture.
 Right click on the Kaltura Capture icon which looks like a light blue square with a white circle in the middle and select Quit to exit:

 - OSX: In the Finder menu at the top of the screen click on the Kaltura Capture icon and select Quit to exit:

 If you would like to edit your screen capture in Kaltura MediaSpace please see Kaltura - MediaSpace video editing tools (UW-Madison) .

-To embed your screen or webcam capture in Canvas please see Canvas - How to add or embed a video in your Canvas course using Kaltura Media (UW-Madison) .
+To embed your screen or webcam capture in Canvas please see Canvas - How to embed a video in Canvas with the rich content editor (RCE) using Kaltura Media (UW-Madison) .